angulardart/site-angulardart/src/angular/tutorial/toh-pt5.md

 Replace the `template` metadata with a `templateUrl` property that points to a new template file, and add the directives shown below (you'll add the necessary imports soon):

-<?code-excerpt "lib/src/dashboard_component.dart (metadata)" region="metadata-wo-styles" title?>
+<?code-excerpt "lib/src/dashboard_component_2.dart (metadata)" region="metadata-wo-styles" title?>
 ```
   @Component(
     selector: 'my-dashboard',
     templateUrl: 'dashboard_component.html',
-    directives: const [CORE_DIRECTIVES, ROUTER_DIRECTIVES],
+    directives: [coreDirectives],
   )
 ```

 <div class="l-sub-section" markdown="1">
   The value of `templateUrl` can be an [asset][] in this package or another package.
-To use an asset in another package, use a full package reference, such as `'package:some_other_package/dashboard_component.html'`.
+To refer to an asset from another package, use a full package reference, such as `'package:some_other_package/dashboard_component.html'`.

   [asset]: {{site.dartlang}}/tools/pub/glossary#asset